 So if you're like me, your large (95 or 96 Gallon) rolling trash bin has cheap thin plastic wheels that can wake up the neighborhood when rolling down a driveway.
 I have a long gravel driveway that goes up a slight hill, which makes rolling a heavy trash container up or down the driveway a very loud and bouncy chore that can sometimes become even harder with a few inches of snow on the ground.
 So I decided it was time to remove my trash recepticals hard plastic wheels and hollow metal axle that would bounce around when rolling over an uneven driveway.

 The Garbage can in this "how-to" is an Eco Cart 96 Gallon Garbage Can provided by Waste Management with 10" wheels (although it has the option to attach 12" wheels).
-Luckily the plastic wheels / axle are easily removed from this trash bin, by simply pinching two tabs on the inside of the wheel, and then pulling the wheel off.
+The plastic wheels / axle on this particular Garbage Can are easily removed from this trash bin, by simply pinching two tabs on the inside of the wheel, and then pulling the wheel off.
 But I've seen other garbage can manufacturers make it extremely difficult to remove the wheels, and depending on your trash bin, the wheels may need to be drilled into to release a pin, which then allows you to remove the wheels.

 With that said, here's how to upgrade your trash can's wheels and axle in about 30 minutes, so that it is way less noisy so you won't wake up your neighbors and much smoother rolling over rocks and gravel driveways.